moguled/6003-backend/README.md

 # MERN Stack: MONGODB, EXPRESS, REACT, NODE.JS.

-# Welcome to my 6003CEM- Back End API Deferrel Project.
+# Welcome to my 6003CEM- Back End API Project.

 This is the back-end section of my Trading Licenses Application.